-Double bull statue base has been found in the small village of Sefalı (Aşağı Şeyek) whick lies about 3 km to the north of Dağyanı (Mehmedihan) village mid-way betweed Urfa and Viranşehir.
+Double bull statue base has been found in the small village of Sefalı (Aşağı Şeyek) which lies about 3 km to the north of Mehmedihan (now Dağyanı) village mid-way between Urfa and Viranşehir.
 The heads of the bulls are broken.
-The regtangular hole on top is the mortise hole that once held the tenon of a statue.
-The basalt base is 1 meter long, 95 cm high, and 85 cm wide.
-Stylistically it displays Assyrian influence and a date in late 8th century BCE has been suggested.
-It is on display in Urfa Museum.
+The rectangular hole on top is the mortise hole that once held the tenon of a statue.
+The basalt base is 1 meter long, 95 cm high and 85 cm wide.
+Repeated front legs of the bulls for front and side view and presence of covers on them indicate Assyrian influence and a date in the late 8th century BCE has been suggested.
+It is on display in Şanlıurfa Museum.

 Click on the pictures for larger images.

 Kulakoğlu, F. "Late-Hittite Sculptures from the Şanlıurfa Region," BMECCJ XII, 1999: 16781.

 Kulakoğlu, F. "Şanlıurfa M.Ö.
 I. Binyıl Merkezleri Yüzey Araştırması," Araştırma Sonuçları Toplantısı 18, 2001: 5766.

 Kulakoğlu, F. "Şanlıurfa Bölgesinde Yeni Keşfedilen M.Ö.
 I. Binyıl Heykeltraşlık Eserleri," Türk Arkeoloji ve Etnoğrafya Dergisi 2, 2001: 2734.